buscaroli/datascienceoncoursera/course03/week04_Project/README.md

 ## Libraries
 - tidyverse: contains all the necessary libraries for data processing, in particular dplyr
-- lubridate: for easily working with date and time
 - data.table: a high performance dataframe

 ## Online Data Repository